eduk8s-tests/lab-tanzu-challenge/workshop/content/challenge-overview.md

 * Half way through
 * At the end of the exercise.

-You will find the survey in a tab in the platform.
+You will find the survey in a tab at the right of this documentation.

 ```dashboard:open-dashboard
 name: Survey